DmitriySafronov/docker-volume-plugins/README.md

-Docker Managed Volume Plugins
+Docker Managed Volume Plugins: GlusterFS
 =============================

-This project provides managed volume plugins for Docker to connect to [CIFS](https://github.com/trajano/docker-volume-plugins/tree/master/cifs-volume-plugin), [GlusterFS](https://github.com/trajano/docker-volume-plugins/tree/master/glusterfs-volume-plugin) [NFS](https://github.com/trajano/docker-volume-plugins/tree/master/nfs-volume-plugin).
+This project provides managed volume plugins for Docker to connect to [GlusterFS](https://github.com/trajano/docker-volume-plugins/tree/master/glusterfs-volume-plugin).

 Along with a generic [CentOS Mounted Volume Plugin](https://github.com/trajano/docker-volume-plugins/tree/master/centos-mounted-volume-plugin) that allows for arbitrary packages to be installed and used by mount.